-Carriers who are IFTA license holders must properly display their decals and carry their IFTA license in the vehicles at all times.
+Carriers who are IFTA license holders must properly display their decals and always carry their IFTA license in the vehicles.
 If for any reason a carrier does not display decals or have their IFTA license, the carrier must purchase a temporary fuel permit.

-- 1. In South Dakota temporary fuel permits cost \$20 and are valid for 72 hours or until a carrier leaves the state, whichever comes first. - 2.
+In South Dakota, temporary fuel permits cost \$20 and are valid for 72 hours or until a carrier leaves the state, whichever comes first.

 Mileage and tax-paid fuel purchased while operating under a temporary permit still must be included on the quarterly tax return.
-In particular, note the following items on your quarterly return: - a.
-Line A: Add all miles/kilometers accrued under the temporary fuel permit to total distance traveled (necessary to compute average miles/kilometers per gallon). - b.
-Line B: Add all fuel purchased under the temporary fuel permit to total fuel consumed (necessary to compute average miles/kilometers per gallon). - c.
-Column 2: Include all distance traveled in the state in which you purchased the temporary fuel permit. - d.
-Column 3: Do not included any distance traveled under the temporary fuel permit. - e.
-Column 5: Include any fuel you purchased on a tax-paid basis. - 3.
+Note the following items on your quarterly return:

+- Enter Total Distance Box: Add all miles/kilometers accrued under the temporary fuel permit to total distance traveled (necessary to compute average miles/kilometers per gallon). - Enter Total Fuel Box: Add all fuel purchased under the temporary fuel permit to total fuel consumed (necessary to compute average miles/kilometers per gallon). - IFTA Total Distance (Miles) Section: Include all distance traveled in the state in which you purchased the temporary fuel permit. - Tax Paid Fuel (Gallons) Section: Include any fuel you purchased on a tax-paid basis.

 Retain all temporary fuel permits in your files for audit verification.
+Review the permits you submit to be certain that they are fuel permits.

+Example:

-Review the permits you submit to be certain that they are fuel permits. - a.
-For example, some jurisdictions have a ton mileage permit. - 1) If you submitted the ton mileage permit as a fuel permit, your claim would be disallowed and you would be assessed interest for under-reporting your fuel tax liability.
+Some jurisdictions have a ton mileage permit.

+• If you submitted the ton mileage permit as a fuel permit, your claim would be disallowed, and you would be assessed interest for underreporting your fuel tax liability.